History of Lee Corso in Timeline

 In 1957, Lee Corso married his wife, Betsy.

-In 1958, Lee Corso earned a master's degree in administration and supervision.
+In 1958, Lee Corso obtained a master's degree in administration and supervision.

-In 1962, Lee Corso recruited Darryl Hill to transfer to Maryland, making him the first African-American football player in the Atlantic Coast Conference.
+In 1962, Lee Corso, then a quarterbacks coach at Maryland, recruited Darryl Hill to transfer from the Naval Academy, making him the first African-American football player in the Atlantic Coast Conference.

 1966: Defensive Backs Coach at Navy